Mixture of Link Predictors on Graphs: Method

 Given the experts chosen in Section~\ref{sec:exp_settings}, there are several training strategies used by MoE models to combine them.
 This includes end-to-end training~\cite{wu2023graphmetro} and the EM algorithm~\cite{chen1999improved}.
 Given the multiple options, we are then tasked with the question: {\it how do we optimize \framework?}

-In this work, we utilize a two-step training strategy, which is detailed in Algorithm~\ref{alg:two_step_train}.
-Initially, each expert is trained individually (line 1-3), utilizing their optimal hyperparameters.
-Following this, we focus on training the gating model, during which the parameters of the expert models are kept fixed (line 5-7).
+In this work, we employ a two-step training strategy, as detailed in Algorithm~\ref{alg:two_step_train} in Appendix~\ref{sec:algorithm}.
+Initially, we train each expert individually using their respective optimal hyperparameters and perform inference on the dataset to obtain the prediction scores for each link.
+Subsequently, we focus on the training of the gating model.
 Specifically, we adopt the cross entropy to train the gating function:

 where $y_{ij} = 1$ when a link exists between node $v_i$ and $v_j$ in the graph, and $y_{ij} = 0$ otherwise. $\mathcal{P}$ and $\mathcal{N}$ denote the set of positive/negative links in the graph, respectively.